markmead/hyperui/data/posts/custom-gradients-with-tailwindcss-jit.md

 The underscores after commas are personal choice, I leave them in for readability but you can remove them.

-Here's a [preview of the example](https://play.tailwindcss.com/0Q0oaPLA4I) create in Tailwind CSS play sandbox.
+Here's a [preview of the example](https://play.tailwindcss.com/0Q0oaPLA4I) created in Tailwind CSS play sandbox.

 Let's try something a little tougher.